SergioETrillo/getting-and-cleaning-data-project/README.md

 4.- Appropriately labels the data set with descriptive variable names.
-The following transformations have been applied: temp <- gsub("^t","time-",temp)   : A variable that starts with t is changed to start with "time" temp <- gsub("^f","frequency-",temp) A variable that starts with f is changed to start with "frequency" temp <- gsub("Acc","_Acceleration",temp) If variable contains "Acc" it is changed to "Acceleration" temp <- gsub("Gyro","_Gyroscope-",temp) If variable containins "Gyro" it is changed to "Gyroscope"
+The following transformations have been applied: temp <- gsub("^t","time-",temp)   : A variable that starts with t is changed to start with "time" \n temp <- gsub("^f","frequency-",temp) A variable that starts with f is changed to start with "frequency" temp <- gsub("Acc","_Acceleration",temp) If variable contains "Acc" it is changed to "Acceleration" temp <- gsub("Gyro","_Gyroscope-",temp) If variable containins "Gyro" it is changed to "Gyroscope"